wndzhu3/cs470-Data-Mining/README.md

 # cs470-Data-Mining

-Implemented the apriori algorithm for frequent itemsets mining and the decision tree algorithm
+Projects I completed for this course included implementing the apriori algorithm for frequent itemsets mining and the decision tree algorithm.
+More information can be found in the respective subfolders.